 So what did we do in Porto?
-Besides walking around in the rain, we drank coffee at numerous coffee shops and had long lunches and diners in Porto.
+Besides walking around in the rain, we drank coffee at numerous coffee shops and had long lunches and dinners in Porto.
 And we drank Port.

 It was amazing, we loved it!
 We only stayed in Porto for 2 nights and had dinner twice.
-Both were absolutely divine so I’d definitely recommend to check if they have a place available for you and your party!
+Both were absolutely divine so I’d definitely recommend checking if they have a place available for you and your party!

 We stayed at an apartment in downtown Porto that allowed us to make our own breakfast.
 See if 12 Short Term Apartments in Porto are available when you want to go.